-A variance is required when a deviation from the bulk regulations is necessary to allow the development of a property when a peculiar condition and the literal enforcement of the regulations would result in an undue hardship for the property owner.
+A Variance is required when a deviation from the Bulk Regulations is necessary to allow the development of a property when a peculiar condition and the literal enforcement of the regulations would result in an undue hardship for the property owner.

-- A. A variance shall be processed as a Type B application in accordance with the Development Review Manual. - B. PZAB is the decision-making body to consider this request, except for administrative variances as set forth in section 5.3.8.F of this article. - C. Bulk regulations include, but are not limited to, setbacks, FAR, building coverage, minimum landscape requirements, etc. - D. A variance on minimum thresholds for uses and structures, such as lot size, are not permitted. - E. A use variance is not permitted. - F. Administrative variances granted by the PZB Director shall be processed as a Type A1 application and shall be considered as follows: - 1.
+- A. A Variance shall be processed as a Type B application in accordance with the Development Review Manual. - B. PZAB is the decision-making body to consider this request, except for administrative variances as set forth below. - C. Bulk Regulations include, but are not limited to, setbacks, FAR, building coverage, minimum landscape requirements, etc. Bulk Regulation is defined further in Article 3. - D. A Variance on minimum thresholds for uses and structures, such as lot size, is not permitted. - E. A Use Variance is not permitted.

+- F. Administrative Variances granted by the PZB Director, or designee, shall be processed as a Type A1 application and shall be considered as follows: - 1.
 An enlargement, expansion or rebuilding of a single-family nonconforming use pursuant to Article 1 on one (1) occasion provided the extent of the improvement does not exceed fifteen (15) percent of the floor area of the individual structure or ten (10) percent of the improvement value of the structure whichever is less. - 2.
-Allowance for an additional fifteen (15) percent total square footage of a barn as permitted in Sec 6.10 of the LDRs. - 3.
-A structural encroachment into a setback of no more than fifteen (15) percent of the setback if the structural encroachment does not encroach on easement, right-of-way or is on a zero lot line side. - 4.
-An administrative variance to accommodate the preservation of existing native tree(s) pursuant to Article 7.5, Tree Protection as follows: - a.
+Allowance for an additional fifteen (15) percent total square footage of a barn as permitted in Sec.
+6.10 of the LDR. - 3.
+A structural encroachment into a setback of no more than fifteen (15) percent of the setback if the structural encroachment does not encroach an easement, right-of-way or is on a zero lot line side.
+The setback encroachment must still meet all applicable fire codes for separation from other structures. - 4.
+An Administrative Variance to accommodate the preservation of existing native tree(s) pursuant to Article 7, Tree Protection as follows: - a.
 Up to fifteen (15) percent of a required setback. - b.
 Up to fifteen (15) percent of the required parking spaces. - c.
 This section may not be combined with any other section which allows reductions in setbacks or parking.

 Sec.
-5.3.9 - Special Use Permits and Equestrian Use Permits
+5.3.9 - Special Use Permits, Equestrian Permits and Seasonal Permits